pipecraft2/user_guide/doc/_build/html/_sources/user_guide.rst.txt

 1. Open your working directory by pressing the ``SELECT WORKDIR`` button.
-If working with e.g. **fastq** files, then be sure that the working directry contains **only relevent fastq files**, because the selected process will be aplied to all fastq files in the working directory!
+If working with e.g. **fastq** files, then be sure that the working directry contains **only relevent fastq files**, because the selected process will be applied to all fastq files in the working directory!

 .. note::